Aditi-Asati/online-class-bot/README.md

 # online-class-bot
 Tired of manually joining online classes?
-The **online-class-bot** is on rescue!!
+The **online-class-bot** comes on rescue!!

 This **online-class-bot** is a bot written in python which is able to join online classes through zoom and google meet.